jhu-arch/arch-tutorial/RF.rst

 The data analysis is structured in a way that emphasizes reproducibility, organization, and clarity.
 Being simple and intuitive, adding and modifying analysis steps can be done easily with little extra effort.

 .. note::
-  This framework supports containers, docker and :ref:`singularity <singularity-container>`.
+  This framework supports containers, docker and :ref:`singularity <singularity_container>`.

 How to set up the framework on the system run Steps 1 and 2.